 Getting to Ouarzazate (Hollywood of Africa, Noiselessly town, The door of the desert), is a city is situated in the middle of a bare plateau, south of the High Atlas Mountains.
-It is mainly inhabited by Berbers, who constructed many of the prominent Kasbahs and building for which the area is known.
-One of those building is Taourirt Kasbah built in 17th century.
+It is mainly inhabited by Berbers, who constructed many of the prominent Kasbahs and buildings for which the area is known.
+One of those buildings is Taourirt Kasbah built in the 17th century.

-After lunching in Ouarzazate we will have to drive one more 150 km to get to Dades gorges, derived from the Dades River and lies between the Atlas Mountains and Anti-Atlas mountain range.
-A big Berber community lives here,where they built many Kasbahs in vicinity of gorges with defense purposes.
-These many Kasbahs with combination of natural beauty contributes to high tourist attraction.
-Due to its fascinating landscapes and mountains colors, those dades gorges are amazingly a famous location for serious climbers and trekkers.
-We will enjoy one of hiking trips here for couple of hours.
+After lunch in Ouarzazate, we will have to drive one more 150 km to get to Dades gorges, derived from the Dades River and lies between the Atlas Mountains and Anti-Atlas mountain range.
+A big Berber community lives here, where they built many Kasbahs in the vicinity of gorges for defense purposes.
+These many Kasbahs with a combination of natural beauty contributes to high tourist attraction.
+Due to its fascinating landscapes and mountain colors, those Dades gorges are amazingly a famous location for serious climbers and trekkers.
+We will enjoy one of the hiking trips here for a couple of hours.
 We will have dinner and night in our hotel in the middle of Dades gorges.

-From Dades Gorges we drive on one of the most beautiful off roads South morocco for almost 100 km throughout the pass of Tzazazert.
-We will go along scattered palm tree oases onaridplateau, where we will see many Berber village and Kasbahs, beforewe arriveto N'kob, which looks like a sleepy village with many Kasbahs and a small valley full of palm trees that sits in the desert landscape of Jebel Saghro (2500 m.)
+From Dades Gorges we drive on one of the most beautiful off-roads in Southern Morocco for almost 100 km throughout the pass of Tzazazert.
+We will go along scattered palm tree oases on the arid plateau, where we will see many Berber village and Kasbahs before we arrive in N’kob, which looks like a sleepy village with many Kasbahs and a small valley full of palm trees that sits in the desert landscape of Jebel Saghro (2500 m.)

-Arriving to Agdz,which is located about 65 km from Ouarzazate.
-Agdz means "resting place" is located on the old caravan route linking Marrakech to Timbuktu.
+Arriving at Agdz, which is located about 65 km from Ouarzazate.
+Agdz means “resting place” which is located on the old caravan route linking Marrakech to Timbuktu.
 Agdz long played an important economic role.
 Then, because of the drought years of 1970/1980 and lack of facilities of transportation, it has lost its importance, leading too much of the population to leave town in search of work.

 Day 4: Chigaga – Foumzguid – Ouarzazate

-From chigaga we drive a long sand dunes on a peaceful and fascinating wilderness some Dakar tracks.
+From Chigaga, we drive along sand dunes on a peaceful and fascinating wilderness with some Dakar tracks.
 Passing by the natural dried lake of Iriki.30 years ago this lake was full of water and different kinds of birds.
-After a long way driving on an off-road.
-We get in to the regular road and pass the small town of Foum-Zguid, which is a noiseless and a sleepy Berber town.
-It was a former road of caravans coming up from the southeast to west north.
+After a long way of driving on a bumpy off-road, we get into the regular road and pass the small town of Foum-Zguid, which is a noiseless and sleepy Berber town.
+It was a former road of caravans coming up from the southeast to the west north.
 It lies in a desert area north of the Jbel Ouarkziz and is part of the Sahrawi-inhabited region of Morocco.

-From Taznakht we drive for almost 90 Km, along quite oases and plenty of Berber villages; to get to Ouarzazate where we will spend the night.
+From Taznakht we drive for almost 90 Km, along quiet oases and plenty of Berber villages; to get to Ouarzazate where we will spend the night.

 Day 5: Ouarzazate – Ait Benhaddou – Telouet – Marrakesh